jsphpndr/obscurejs/README.md

 There's not only a need to hide emails, but phone numbers, as well.

-To add a US pattern telephone number, create a `<template>` tag with the following attributes:
+To add a US pattern telephone number, create a `<template>` tag with the following data-attributes:

 * `data-p1`
 * `data-p2`